2022 SSP Annual Meeting Submission Guidelines

 Information required for your submission:

-- Educational sessions: Educational sessions are designed for multiple speakers to present a specific topic that will benefit SSP attendees.
+Educational sessions are designed for multiple speakers to present a specific topic that will benefit SSP attendees.
 Successful proposals will include concrete plans for interactivity, the inclusion of new voices, a diverse panel (with respect to gender, race, background, organization type, subject area), and clear learning objectives for the audience.
-Educational session slots will be 60 minutes in length.
-Educational session proposals are being accepted through December 4, 2020.
+Educational session time slots will likely vary in length from 60 to 90 minutes.
+Educational session proposals are being accepted through November 19, 2021.

-- Posters: Poster presentations will provide an opportunity for information to be displayed and available to all attendees, and for poster authors to be able to discuss their poster’s content with interested parties.
-Poster proposals are being accepted through January 29, 2021.
+Poster presentations will provide an opportunity for information to be displayed and available to all attendees, and for poster authors to be able to discuss their poster’s content with interested parties.
+Attendees will vote for their favorite posters in several categories.
+Poster proposals are being accepted through January 28, 2022.

-- 5-minute Preview sessions: Brief, back-to-back presentations showcasing new products, platforms, and/or content from publishers and vendors.
-Preview session proposals are being accepted through February 26, 2021.
+Brief, back-to-back presentations showcasing new products, platforms, and/or content from publishers and vendors.
+Attendees vote for their favorite innovation.
+Previews session proposals are being accepted through February 4, 2022.

 The session title should be descriptive of the content being covered.